Inclusion of hydrolyzed wheat successfully replaced dairy proteins

 Research is essential

 Before a possible new protein source can be used in a milk replacer, it is first tested extensively in the laboratory.
 The foundation of the selection of the correct (vegetable) protein sources lies at the DenkaFarm Innovation Centre.
 Here we conduct intensive research into the possibilities of various raw materials, product formulation and, feeding concepts.
-In addition, we have the possibility to measure the digestibility of new raw materials very accurately.
+In addition, we can measure the digestibility of new raw materials very accurately.

 Average daily gain (g/d)